vippsas/vipps-report-api/api-guide/settlement.md

 Fees for the services from Vipps MobilePay can be charged in two ways:

-* Net settlements, in which case the fees are retained from the settlement payouts.
+* Net settlements - The fees are retained from the settlement payouts.
 The `fees-retained` entry is used to settle the fees, as shown in the example above.
-* Gross settlements, in which case the fees are invoiced.
-In this case there is no mention of the fees in `.../funds`, while on the `/fees` account a `fees-invoiced` entry indicate that an invoice has been sent for the fees.
+* Gross settlements - The fees are invoiced.
+In this case, there is no mention of the fees in `.../funds`, while on the `/fees` account a `fees-invoiced` entry indicate that an invoice has been sent for the fees.